dchen327/dchen327.github.io/books.md

 6. Neuromancer - William Gibson
 7. All the Light We Cannot See - Anthony Doerr
-8. **The Ballad of Songbirds and Snakes - Suzanne Collins** The Great Gatsby - F. Scott Fitzgerald
+8. **The Ballad of Songbirds and Snakes - Suzanne Collins**
+9. The Great Gatsby - F. Scott Fitzgerald
 10. *The Namesake - Jhumpa Lahiri*
+11. *Ready Player Two - Ernest Cline*